trz42/eessi-bot-software-layer/README.md

 ```
 app_name = 'MY-bot'
 ```
 Is a short name representing your bot.
-It will be used for adding comments to a pull request.
-For example, it could include the name of the cluster where the bot runs and the username that runs the bot: `CitC-trz42`.
+It will appear in comments to a pull request.
+For example, it could include the name of the cluster where the bot runs and a label representing the user that runs the bot: `CitC-TR`. *NOTE avoid putting an actual username here as it will be visible on potentially publicly accessible GitHub pages.*
 ```
 installation_id = 25669742
 ```